The Host-Pathogen Game: an evolutionary approach to biological competitions

 Let us consider the first case, i.e. the evolution of the population at constant temperature.
 Due to the computational effort required to simulate the proposed model, we consider a population of $N = 400$ cells, with an initial density of bacteria corresponding to the $5\%$ of cells.
 Two different temperatures are compared: $T = 35$ and $T = 36$.
 Here, we emphasize that, although we studied the proposed model while considering also different initial configurations (e.g. different temperatures and initial densities of bacteria), those reported are the most significant.

 Figures~\ref{fig:figure_1} and~\ref{fig:figure_2} show results related to the temperatures $T = 35$ and $T = 36$, respectively.
-Even if, in both cases, parasites are able to spread in the whole organism, the first one (i.e. Figure~\ref{fig:figure_1}) indicates that at $T = 35$ parasites completely prevail, while the second (i.e. Figure~\ref{fig:figure_2}) shows the emergence of a steady-state characterized by the co-existence between parasites and cells.
+Even if, in both cases, parasites are able to spread in the whole organism, the first one (i.e. Figure~\ref{fig:figure_1}) indicates that at $T = 35$ parasites completely prevail, while the second (i.e. Figure~\ref{fig:figure_2}) shows the emergence of a steady-state characterized by the co-existence between the two species.
 Figure~\ref{fig:figure_3} reports the density of cooperators and defectors in the cell population, over time (plots \textbf{a} and \textbf{b}), and the payoff gained by cells (plot \textbf{c}) and by parasites (plot \textbf{d}).

-In all plots, we compare results achieved by setting the organism temperature to $T= 35$ (blue line) and to $T= 36$ (red line).
-As we can observe, Figure~\ref{fig:figure_3} confirms qualitative results showed in Figure~\ref{fig:figure_1} and Figure~\ref{fig:figure_2}, i.e. increasing the organism temperature, of only one degree, the scenario radically changes.
-Notably, at $T = 35$, parasites prevail completely causing what that can be considered as a blood poisoning in living systems, while at $T= 36$ a steady-state of coexistence is reached, even if parasites spread in many cells.
+In all figures, we compare results achieved by setting the organism temperature to $T= 35$ (blue line) and to $T= 36$ (red line).
+As we can observe, Figure~\ref{fig:figure_3} confirms qualitative results shown in Figure~\ref{fig:figure_1} and Figure~\ref{fig:figure_2}, i.e. increasing the organism temperature, by only one degree, the scenario radically changes.
+In particular, at $T = 35$, parasites prevail completely causing what that can be interpreted as a 'blood poisoning' in living systems, while at $T= 36$ a steady-state of coexistence is reached, even if parasites spread in many cells.